-The Intensive Program, Super-Intensive Program and Business Intensive Program offer a wide variety of courses because students have many reasons for wanting to learn English.
+The Intensive Program and Super-Intensive Program offer a wide variety of courses because students have many reasons for wanting to learn English.
 Many of the students in these programs plan to study at a university in the United States after they finish studying English.
 Other students have careers in business or in the professions that require the use of English.
 Some students simply want to study English because it is useful to them for traveling and for socializing.

 The curriculum of the Intensive Program consists of nearly 40 courses and 8 levels of proficiency in English--from beginning to advanced.
 Intensive Program classes are scheduled throughout the day.
 Some begin as early as 8:00 in the morning, and some end around 5:00 in the evening.
 In all of the courses, students have homework assignments or activities to complete outside of class.

 During the first three days of the session, students take a placement test to help us determine which level is best for them.
 They also participate in activities that introduce them to life on campus and in the US.
 At the end of each 2-month session, students are evaluated by their instructors and are promoted to the next level if they have made sufficient progress.
 ELP levels are bench-marked to the Common European Framework of Reference proficiency levels.
 Please click here to see the ELP-CEFR level equivalency chart.
 Students will be awarded a certificate at the end of each session if they meet the ELP attendance requirements.

 Most students study full-time, which is 20 academic hours or more a week.
 Super-intensive study options of 22 and 24 hours per week are also available.
 Some students study part-time, which at the elementary levels is 10 hours a week and at the intermediate and advanced levels is 5, 10, or 15 hours a week.
 All Business Intensive students study full-time for 20 hours per week.
 Only full-time students (20 hours per week or more) are eligible to receive F-1 student visas.